Sōtapanna stage of Nibbāna can be attained only by learning the true teachings of the Buddha.

 It is imperative to learn the correct Dhamma from an Ariya to attain the Sōtapanna stage (one of the four requirements).
 See, “Four Conditions for Attaining Sōtapanna Magga/Phala.”
 We will discuss an analogy for the Sōtapanna stage in that regard.
-We will briefly discuss Sabbāsava Sutta to show the importance of removing wrong views to get to the Sōtapanna stage.
+We will briefly discuss the Sabbāsava Sutta to illustrate the importance of eliminating wrong views in order to attain the Sōtapanna stage.

 Note: Now you can select the “dark mode” (good for nighttime reading) or the “regular mode” by clicking the “crescent Moon icon” at the bottom right.